galilasmb/book-testing-cin/README.md

 (Adapted from: https://github.com/chrisrhymes/bulma-clean-theme#navigation)

-For the top navigation, create a navigation.yml file in `_data` directory with the following format with the pages you want to include in the top navigation.
+For the top navigation, change the navigation.yml file in `_data` directory with the following format with the pages you want to include in the top navigation.
 You can also add items to a dropdown menu.

 ```yaml
 - name: Páginas